Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Sources of information

-• HR manual / code of Conduct
+• HR Policy & Procedures manual / Code of Conduct

 Evidence to provide